Riken-Shah/mela-task/README.md

 Created a node server that receives an image, and then convert it into PNG format then resize in 100x100 and 200x200 size.
 And then add a mela logo as a watermark, upload the images to GCP Bucket and return the URLs as a response.

 ## Installation
-First, download the service key from GCP to access GCP Bucket.
-And the past its contents in `cloud/keys.json`.
+First, generate the service key from GCP to access GCP Bucket.
+And the paste its contents in `cloud/keys.json`.

 Then create the `.env` file see `.envExample` for help.